gonutz/inctime/readme.txt

 	inctime 5h4m3s   Add 5 hours, 4 minutes and 3 seconds to the current system time.

 Supported suffixes are h (hours), m (minutes), s (seconds) and ms (milliseconds).
+The program will ask for administrator privileges to be able to change the time setting.
+Regular programs cannot change the system time on Windows.

 Installation
 ------------